ga4gh-beacon/beacon-v2/bin/SCHEMAS2MD.md

 All of the above lead to the creation of this tool, which was written in [Perl](https://www.perl.org) language.

-## ADDENDUM: How to update Documentation
+## ADDENDUM: How to update the Documentation

 There are several steps that need to be peformed to update the documentation:

-    1 - Install C<jsonref>.
+    1 - Install C<nodejs>.

-       $ sudo pip3 install jsonref #  Python 2 => sudo pip install jsonref
+       $ sudo apt install nodejs

-       The reason for installing this tool is that we need it to convert JSON files with JSON references ($ref) to JSON files with no references (i.e., all references will be embeded in the file).
+       The reason for installing JS is that we need it to convert JSON files with JSON references ($ref) to JSON files with no references (i.e., all references will be embeded in the file).

-    2 - Modify the two variables 'mod_dir' and 'fw_dir' inside transform_json2md.sh according to the Models and Framework directories.

-    4 - Now run the script:
+    2 - Now run the script:

       $ # cd bin # skip this step if you are already at bin directory